Dublin

 The main impact of the transfer on the asylum procedure relates to the difficulties in accessing the procedure upon return to Malta.

-Asylum-seekers leaving Malta pending the procedure run the risk of having their applications closed as ‘implicitly withdrawn’, in terms of Regulation 13 of the Procedural Regulations.
-In 2023, IPA considered 271 cases as being implicitly withdrawn, although the available data does not clarify the specific factual basis for this conclusion.
+Asylum applicants leaving Malta pending the procedure run the risk of having their applications closed as ‘implicitly withdrawn’, per Regulation 13 of the Procedural Regulations.
+In 2024, IPA considered 194 cases as being implicitly withdrawn, although the available data does not clarify the specific factual basis for this conclusion.

-In 2023, cases were reported where the IPAT closed as implicitly withdrawn asylum applications where the applicants had – subsequent to their applications in Malta – made further applications in other EU MS. The IPAT considered that the appellants had failed to inform the Tribunal of this detail – being the application in another EU MS – and proceeded to close the appeal.
-The statistics provided by the IPAT do not make any reference to these cases.
+In 2023 and 2024, cases were reported where the IPAT closed as implicitly withdrawn asylum applications where the applicants had – subsequent to their applications in Malta – made further applications in other EU MS. The IPAT considered that the appellants had failed to inform the Tribunal of this detail – being the application in another EU MS – and proceeded to close the appeal.
+The statistics provided by the IPAT do not make any reference to these cases although they do reveal that 28 applications were explicitly withdrawn and 37 implicitly in 2024.

 Furthermore, persons stopped at the airport with forged documents run the risk of facing criminal charges (see Access to Territory).

-As of 2023, there seems to be no clear policy regarding Dublin returnees in Malta and NGOs are unable to confirm whether Dublin claimants are systematically detained following their return to Malta.
-Whilst a number of returnees were in fact detained followed their return to Malta, authorities also confirmed that there is no blanket policy of detaining Dublin returnees.
+As of 2023 and 2024, there seems to be no clear policy regarding Dublin returnees in Malta and NGOs are unable to confirm whether Dublin claimants are systematically detained following their return to Malta.
+Whilst a number of returnees were in fact detained followed their return to Malta, authorities also stated that there is no blanket policy of detaining Dublin returnees.[9]

 Regarding the first instance procedure, applicants will not be provided with state sponsored legal assistance for the first instance procedure and are likely to undergo their whole procedure without any legal assistance considering the limited capacity of the few NGOs providing this service (see Legal Assistance).